-All SET applicants, no matter which allocation process the specialty college uses, must apply to Alfred Health for a PGY3+ Surgery position if you wish to be considered for employment at Alfred Health.
+All SET applicants, no matter which allocation process the specialty college uses, must apply to Alfred Health for a PGY3 Surgery or Surgical Unaccredited Registrar position if you wish to be considered for employment at Alfred Health.

 Our selection process will have concluded prior to all of the SET positions being offered.
 If your SET application is unsuccessful, and you have not applied, we will not be able to consider you for a position.